American Staffordshire Terrier

 American Staffordshire TerrierAmerican Staffordshire Terrier

-The American Staffordshire Terrier retains its athleticism and some Bulldog characteristics from its past.
-Its current popularity is testament to how breeders have ensured that both its good looks and temperament meet the social expectations of modern society.
+A recently recognized breed, the American Staffordshire Terrier is strong and athletic for its size, yet retains its gracefulness without being long legged or racy.
+Formerly called the 'Pit Bull Terrier', its current popularity is testament to how breeders have ensured that both its good looks and temperament meet the current social expectations of modern society.

 History of the American Staffordshire Terrier